OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 - A [PivotField](/javascript/api/excel/excel.pivotfield) contains a [PivotItemCollection](/javascript/api/excel/excel.pivotitemcollection) that has multiple [PivotItems](/javascript/api/excel/excel.pivotitem).
 - A [PivotTable](/javascript/api/excel/excel.pivottable) contains a [PivotLayout](/javascript/api/excel/excel.pivotlayout) that defines where the [PivotFields](/javascript/api/excel/excel.pivotfield) and [PivotItems](/javascript/api/excel/excel.pivotitem) are displayed in the worksheet.

-Let's look at how these relationships apply to a data set.
-The following data describing fruit sales from various farms will be used throughout this article.
+Let's look at how these relationships apply to some example data.
+The following data describes fruit sales from various farms.
+It will be the example throughout this article.

 ![A collection of fruit sales of different types from different farms.](../images/excel-pivots-raw-data.png)